maudis73/skupper-example/README.md

 can use Skupper to access an AMQ broker at a remote site without exposing it to the public internet.

-It contains two services:
+It contains three services:

 * An AMQ broker running in OCP cliester OCP1.
-The broker has a queue named "broker1".

-* An AMQP client running in OCP cliester OCP2.
-We will logon with a terminal and run producerd and consumers.
+* An AMQP client running in ns1 and ns2.
+We will logon with a terminal and run producers and consumers.

+* An AMQ broker running in on a VM.

 For the broker, this example uses the the AMQ broker operator.

-The example uses two OpenShift namespaces, "OC1" and "OC2".
+The example uses two OpenShift namespaces, "ns1" and "ns2".

 ## Prerequisites